acm-projects/ReQuest/README.md

     <br> <br>

 ## Stretch Goals :rocket:

 - Crowdsourcing feature to add/verify location of recycling bins and other disposal locations
 - Community post page to feature events to volunteer to pick up trash/clean environments
 - Social tab/ Leaderboard to compare points with friends and other users
+  - Also implement feature to associate with university, organization, or etc to compete against others
 - Garbage & Recycling Schedules
 - DIY Recycling Projects (crafts, gardening, etc)
 - Gamification with points, levels, streaks, goals, quests, and rewards